What Compliance Evidence Mapping Means for A plain-language

 How during expansion changes the stakes

-When the work is happening during expansion, growth, or rollout periods, weak ownership becomes more expensive.
-Delays, unclear approvals, and undocumented exceptions spread faster because the process was never built to handle real operating pressure.
+When the work is happening during expansion, growth, or rollout periods, weak ownership becomes harder to ignore.
+Delays, unclear approvals, and undocumented exceptions spread faster because the process was never built for consistent day-to-day execution.

 Questions leaders should ask about Compliance Evidence Mapping